anilozgok/first-come-first-served-algorithm/README.md

 ![output.png](.idea%2Fsrc%2Foutput.png)

-#### NOTE: Since the GC (Garbage Collector) will collect and delete all unreachable objects from the memory at the end of the program we don't need to use C commands like deallocate.
+#### NOTE: Since the GC (Garbage Collector) will collect and delete all unreachable objects from the heap memory at the end of the program we don't need to use C commands like deallocate.